software-students-fall2023/3-python-package-exercise-threepeat/README.md

 ## Installation

 ## Usage
 Once installed, you can call pydate from the command line with the desired function and flags

+### Activity Recommendation: ```activity(indoor, time)```
+The activity function has two flags:
+1. `--indoor` specifies if the suggested activity takes place indoors `-indoor True` or outdoors`-indoor False`.
+2. `--time` specifies when the activity takes place.
+Options for this flag are `morning, afternoon, evening`.

+For example, `python pydate_cli.py activity --indoor False --time evening` will suggest an evening outdoor activity.

+### Food Recommendation
+The food function has three flags:
+1. `--cuisine` specifies the type of cuisine the recommended food will fall under.
+Options for this flag are `French, Chinese, `.
+2. `--price_range` specifies the price range of the meal.
+Options for this flag are `low, medium, high`.
+3. `--meal` specifies the time of day the meal will be eaten.
+Options for this flag are `breakfast, lunch, dinner`.

-### activity
+### Dessert Recommendation
+The dessert function has two flags:
+1. `--type` specifies the type of dessert that will be suggested.
+Options for this flag are `bakery, candy, frozen`.
+2. `--price` specifies the price range of the meal.
+Options for this flag are `low, medium, high`.

+### Pick Up Line Recommendation